-A small proportion of current No. Hampohiro wido If for example funding for those grant A small proportion of current No - Hampshire wide If, for example, funding for these grant- DMPCU grant-funded projects funded projects is reduced, the County specifically support individuals in Council would: relation to this protected characteristic, who could be Continue to provide fundraising impacted if, for example, funding for support to Voluntary Community and these projects is reduced.
-In Social Enterprise (VCSE) particular, the impact for this organisations supporting adults at characteristic is rated as medium risk of declining health and wellbeing negative because the organisations (particularly organisations supporting that are currently being granted- adults with protected characteristics) funded by the DMPCU programme to continue to live healthily and (and have been grant-funded in the independently in their Hampshire past) are valued and trusted sources communities. of information and advice for ethnic Promote use of potential funding minority communities, so therefore from other parts of the County these services (of which there are Council e.g. members' grants and not many in Hampshire) are very leaders' grants. important in supporting the welfare Continue to work closely with of these communities in particular. partners, including the District and We also recognise that there may be Borough Councils, the NHS and the barriers to these organisations Voluntary and Community Sector. accessing funding from other Together we can look at funding sources.
-It is rated as medium available and services already in impact only because these projects place that could support any users are already aware that the grant that are affected by the proposal. funding is short-term and applied for · · · · · the grant funds on this basis.
-As part Provide free training support for valuation, and sampunity. of their initial application, they were voluntary and community assessed on their sustainability to organisation staff whose focus is continue running beyond the term of working with adults at risk of the grant without any further declining health and wellbeing financial support from AHC. (particularly organisations supporting manda dapport nom / n lo. adults with protected characteristics), e.g. online training for volunteers on how to identify any risks faced by
+No - Hampshire wide Race A small proportion of current DMPCU grant-funded projects specifically support individuals in relation to this protected characteristic, who could be impacted if, for example, funding for these projects is reduced.
+In particular, the impact for this characteristic is rated as medium negative because the organisations that are currently being grantedfunded by the DMPCU programme (and have been grant-funded in the past) are valued and trusted sources of information and advice for ethnic minority communities, so therefore these services (of which there are not many in Hampshire) are very important in supporting the welfare of these communities in particular.
+We also recognise that there may be barriers to these organisations accessing funding from other sources.
+It is rated as medium impact only because these projects are already aware that the grant funding is short-term and applied for the grant funds on this basis.
+As part of their initial application, they were assessed on their sustainability to continue running beyond the term of the grant without any further financial support from AHC.